-For all intents and purposes, this language gives the client the copyright.
+For all intents and purposes, this language basically gives the client free reign to do whatever they want with your images FOREVER.
 Instead you want to replace it with something with super specific terms.

 Below is language from my contract, but once again I need to emphasize that I am not a lawyer and I cannot give legal advice!